-New Zealand is one of the most remote countries, located amidst crystal clear waters, splendid marine life, and formidable caves.
+New Zealand is one of the most remote countries, located amidst crystal clear waters and splendid marine life.
 Belgian citizens looking to explore all the wonders NZ has to offer require a New Zealand Travel Authority, or NZeTA

 Travelling to New Zealand has now become easier for foreign tourists since its authorities implemented the New Zealand Electronic Travel Authorization (eTA) for visa-exempt nationals.
 Together with the New Zealand eTA, the government also incorporated an International Visitor Conservation and Tourism Levy (IVL) in order for visitors to contribute to protecting the environment as well as maintaining the overall infrastructure they will enjoy during their visit.